joshgerdes/jekyll-uno/_drafts/validate-that-your-azure-resources-are-deployed-per-the-well-architected-framework.md

 PSRule for Azure provides two methods for analyzing Azure resources:

-* _Pre-flight_ - Before resources are deployed from Azure Resource Manager templates.
+* Pre-flight - Before resources are deployed from Azure Resource Manager templates.
-* _In-flight_ - After resources are deployed to an Azure subscription.
+* In-flight - After resources are deployed to an Azure subscription.

+With over 200 inbuilt rules _(and you can add your own),_ there is a lot of resource types covered such as (but not limited to):

+* Azure App Service
+* Azure Key vault
+* Azure Virtual Machine
+* Azure Storage
+* Azure Tags